 Recommended: Smarter Ways to Get a Car Loan

 It’s important you know your credit score to lease a car before you go car shopping.
 Checking your credit reports in advance will uncover any surprises before you’re at the dealership.
 Knowing your credit score and working to improve it as much as possible before applying for a car lease may help you save money on your car lease and give you more negotiating power.
 The less you have to spend on interest and fees, the farther your money can go while leasing.
 If you’re happy with your leased car and it makes good financial sense for you, you may even decide to purchase it at the end of the lease.

-Using a cash management app like SoFi Money® can help you save, spend, and earn all in one place.
+Using an online banking app like SoFi Checking and Savings® can help you save, spend, and earn all in one place.
 And using the SoFi Relay app can help you track all of your accounts, make it easier to meet your financial goals, and keep tabs on your credit score.

 Photo credit: iStock/dusanpetkovic